 - If you reinstall EndNote for some reason, you will not overwrite a modified file with the same name.
-We know you may have spent hours getting your file just right, and do not want to risk losing your work. - When you upgrade to a newer version of EndNote, you will not delete a new or modified file. - When you download EndNote program updates, you will not overwrite a modified file. - You can write protect a shared program folder, yet still create and use your own customized styles, filters, and connection files.

-• For users running Windows Vista, Windows 7, or Windows 8, making changes to files in the Program Files folder is restricted.
-You must have administrative rights to modify files in the Program Files folder.
+We know you may have spent hours getting your file just right, and do not want to risk losing your work. - When you upgrade to a newer version of EndNote, you will not delete a new or modified file. - When you download EndNote updates, you will not overwrite a modified file. - You can write protect a shared Application folder, yet still create and use your own customized styles, filters, and connection files. - You must have administrative rights to modify files in the Applications folder.
 For many users, this is not an option, or not easily done.